 This lecture was delivered on 16th March, yesterday, in a lecture session of 1 and 1/2 hours.
-This lecture was delivered to Physics honors as well as Physics elective students.
+This lecture was delivered to physics honors as well as physics elective students.

 The second part is intended as the course material for honors as well as elective students but you will be in amusement if you also cover the first part.

-A brief history of light.
+A brief history of light

 Various optical devices and optical phenomena have been known since close to 4000 years.
 The optical devices of ancient time includes mirrors, burning glasses, lenses and other magnifying devices.